iarp/django-pdf-overlay/docs/configuration.rst

     Regardless of default storage and media settings in django, this location takes precedence as the file must be on the server.

-DJANGO_PDF_FILLER_GENERATE_LAYOUT_IMAGE (=True)
-    Enable or disable whether or not the system will auto-generate layout images from PDF.

-    Useful when you cannot or don't want to install ImageMagic.

-    Disabling this does require you to manually create the image and attach it to the page accordingly before field layout is possible.

 DJANGO_PDF_FILLER_FIELD_VALUE_JOINS (=', .-_')
     When you chain object attributes in "obj name" on a field, you can select what